Rome, New York: Commercial growth: Erie Canal

-Copper City
+First Cheese Factory

 In 1851, Jesse Williams founded the first cheese factory in the United States at Rome.
 Williams also developed the process used today for large-scale cheese manufacturing.
+Fifteen years later, New York State had about 500 cheese factories operating in a similar fashion.
 During the later 19th century, there were numerous dairy farms in the area and throughout the Mohawk Valley.
 Many shipped their milk and cheese to customers in New York City.

+Copper City

+During the Industrial Revolution, Rome became known as the “Copper City,” as its metal industries produced approximately 10 percent of all copper in the United States.

 The City of Rome was incorporated in 1870.

 Revere Copper Products, Inc., founded in Rome during 1928 and 1929, is one of the oldest manufacturing companies in the United States.
 It developed from a series of mergers between several companies, including Revere Copper Company located in Canton, Massachusetts.
 The first president of Revere Copper Products, Inc, George H. Allen, was formerly the president of Michigan Copper and Brass Company, which was one of the companies included in the merger.
 The early history of Revere Copper Products, Inc is detailed in the book Copper Heritage: The Story of Revere Copper and Brass, Inc. by Isaac F. Marcosson.
 At one time, 10 percent of all copper products used in the United States were manufactured in Rome.

-Cold War and technology role
+Cold War to present day

-From 1951 to 1991, the military Rome Air Development Center (RADC) was located at Griffiss AFB.
-In 1991, the RADC was redesignated as Rome Laboratory.
-It has remained active as the Griffiss AFB was closed as part of the Base Realignment and Closure process in 1993.
-In 1997, Rome Laboratory was made part of the Air Force Research Laboratory and renamed the Rome Research Site.
-The RADC has been responsible for some of the United States Air Force's major technological accomplishments, especially in the area of radio communications.
+Griffiss Air Force Base in Rome was open from 1942 to 1995, when it closed as part of the Base Realignment and Closure process.
+It remains home to Rome Laboratory, which is now part of the Air Force Research Laboratory, and to the Eastern Air Defense Sector.
+Some of the land that formerly made up the land has been redeveloped: Rome Free Academy, the city's public high school, moved onto former base land in 2002.
+Its airstrip is now part of Griffiss Airport.

-Griffiss Air Force Base consists of 3,552 acres.
-The Eastern Air Defense Sector (EADS) is also located in Rome, on the site of the former Griffiss Air Force Base.

-Woodstock 1999 was held in Rome, at the former Griffiss Air Force Base site.
+Woodstock 1999 was held in Rome, at the former Griffiss AFB site.
 The three-day rock festival was held over the weekend of July 23–25, and drew a crowd of about 200,000 people.
 Cable network MTV covered the concert extensively, and live coverage of the entire weekend was available on pay-per-view.
 The festival featured acts including Metallica, Kid Rock, DMX, Red Hot Chili Peppers, Rage Against the Machine, Korn, Limp Bizkit, Alanis Morissette and Wyclef Jean; early reviews for many of the acts were positive.
 Critics particularly praised performances by George Clinton, Jamiroquai, James Brown, Sheryl Crow, and Rage Against the Machine.
-However, the festival ended in a violent riot, with bonfires being lit in the crowd, brawls with police, and looting.
+However, the festival ended in a riot, with bonfires being lit in the crowd, brawls with police, and looting.

-In July 2005, New York City developers, Park Drive Estates, purchased the Woodhaven Housing, formerly the base housing for Griffiss Air Force officers and enlisted military members, with the goal of re-developing the property as a resort-style active adult community.
-Redevelopment stalled.
-The property was ceded to the City of Rome in 2015.
-Demolition of the area finished in 2018.